zubalis/speciesnet-rust/speciesnet-cli/README.md

 - The Rust version does not override or edit an existing `predictions.json` file, if one is found when supplied using `--predictions-json`, CLI will error saying the file already existed.
 - The CLI flag `--country` and `--admin1-region` currently does nothing to the input.

-below is the examples of running the ensemble using speciesnet-rust compared to cameratrapai.
+below is the examples of running the ensemble using speciesnet compared to cameratrapai.

 #### Running only the detector